MuhammadAbdullah83u09485107/CS30MajorProject/proposal.md

 # Major project proposal

 ## Description
-Wave defense game, you recruit troops to combat hordes of enemies that come at you in waves becoming progressively more difficult.
+Angry Birds game where you shoot birds via slingshot to killl the pigs

 ## Needs to have
-- Money collected from enemies to buy troops
+- gravity
+- pigs die when hit with enough force
+- movable obstacles defending the pigs
+- arc to show bird trajectory
-- multiple troop types with different attacks
+- multiple levels
+- decide wether or not the game is over or someone wins
-  - sword troop
+- restart game
+- how to play screen
-  - archer
+- sound effects
-  - healer
+- high score

 ## Nice to have
+- powers for different birds
+- TNT
-- 10+ waves
+- glass obstacles
 - endless mode
-- multiple boss monsters
+- different skins